Charles ‘Chuck’ Lewis, stalwart Washington journalist, dies at 80

 Powell said Mr. Lewis “was a go-go kind of guy who woke up the Washington bureau” and added an enterprise component in an effort to make Hearst a bigger and more aggressive player at the journalistic table.

-After the U.S.-led invasion of Iraq in 1991, which they helped cover, Mr. Lewis and Powell spent months reporting on casualty reports and what they found to be a shockingly high number of friendly fire incidents.
+After the U.S.-led war against Iraq, which they helped cover in 1991, Mr. Lewis and Powell spent months reporting on friendly fire incidents.
 “One out of six American troops killed in combat died of attacks by U.S. aircraft or ground fire during the 43-day offensive to dislodge Iraqi troops from Kuwait and crush Iraq’s offensive arsenal,” they wrote.

-Their series revealed that more soldiers were killed and wounded by their own side than in any other major U.S. conflict in the 20th century.
+Their series revealed that a greater of percentage soldiers were killed and wounded by their own side than in any other major U.S. conflict in the 20th century.
 The vast and primitive desert conditions with few ground markings, ground-to-air communications problems and the increased deadliness of modern weaponry all contributed to the fatal errors, they reported.

 They received awards from the National Headliner Club and the White House Correspondents’ Association, with judges from the latter group heralding “an outstanding example of journalistic enterprise that has exposed governmental failings and indifference.”